Lakens/statistical_inferences/docs/02-errorcontrol.md

 A) At each look, the Type 1 error rate is higher than the alpha level (0.05).
 When using optional stopping (and reporting only the lowest *p*-value), the Type 1 error rate is higher than 0.05.
 B) At each look, the Type 1 error rate is approximately equal to the alpha level (0.05).
 When using optional stopping (and reporting only the lowest *p*-value), the alpha level also approximately equals the alpha level (0.05).
 C) At each look, the Type 1 error rate is approximately equal to the alpha level (0.05).
-When using optional stopping, the Type 1 error rate is also higher than the alpha level (0.05).
+When using optional stopping, the Type 1 error rate is higher than the alpha level (0.05).

 **Q6**: Change the number of looks in the simulation to **2** (change 'looks <- 5' to 'looks <- 2'), and leave all other settings the same.
 Run the simulation again.
 What is the Type 1 error rate using optional stopping with only 1 interim analysis, rounded to 2 digits?
 (Note that due to small number of simulations, the exact alpha level you get might differ a little bit from the answer options below).